mibk/dali/README.md

            INSERT clause
-?ident     used for identifiers (column or table name) ?ident...  expands identifiers and separates them with a comma ?sql       inserts the parameter as is (meant for SQL parts)
+?ident     used for identifiers (column or table name) ?ident...  expands identifiers and separates them with a comma ?sql       inserts the parameter, a string or Marshaler, as is (meant for SQL parts)
 ```

 Using the placeholders it is easy and quite expressive to write common SQL queries, but it is